Alaswadi/reconAug/README.md

   - AlienVault OTX
 - Check which subdomains are live using httpx (with 100 threads)
 - Collect historical URLs using gau (with 50 threads)
+- Scan for open ports using naabu (top 100 ports)
 - Color-coded HTTP status codes (2xx green, 3xx blue, 4xx red)
 - On-demand GAU scanning via buttons next to each live host
+- On-demand port scanning via buttons next to each live host
 - Real-time progress updates with Server-Sent Events
 - Progress bar and live counters during scanning
 - Clean web interface to display results